microsoft/pai/contrib/notebook-extension/README.md

  # OpenPAI Submitter

+***Note: OpenPAI Submitter is deprecated.
+New plugin support for Jupyter Notebook is under development.***

 ***OpenPAI Submitter*** is a Jupyter Notebook extension, created for easy-to-use job submission and management on OpenPAI clusters.
 Users can submit Jupyter job in one click, and manage recent jobs by a flexible dialog.

 ![](docs_img/submitter-1.gif)